Grand Junction Field Office – Insects & Diseases

 Please contact the Grand Junction Field Office with any questions.

 The annual survey is led, coordinated and funded by U.S. Forest Service – Health Protection personnel.
 A small fixed-wing aircraft is flown between 1,000 to 1,500 feet above the treetops while surveyors mark the location, number and identity of trees affected by insects or diseases on a map.
 The CSFS has assisted in the aerial survey since the 1970s and began playing a larger role in 1997.

-For more information about the state aerial survey, visit the U.S. Forest Service Rocky Mountain Region website.
+For more information about the Colorado aerial survey, visit the U.S. Forest Service Rocky Mountain Region website.